GemaAdeAdame/GemaAdeAdame/README.md

 🌱 I’m currently learning PHP, Python, Symfony, React, Node.js...<br>
 👁️ More about me: I have always had a great motivation and enthusiasm for learning and developing myself as a professional, especially in the tech sector.
 That's why I have participated in volunteering at events like T3ch Fest and have collaborated as a pedagogical assistant in workshops for code and metaverse initiation, as well as other tech experiences. <br>
 🤍 I consider myself a proactive, responsible, agile, and resourceful person.
 I love to continue learning and growing as a professional, so I am excited to join a dynamic and committed team.
 Let's stay in touch! <br>
-📫 How to reach me **https://www.linkedin.com/in/gema-adame-prudencio/ or gema.a.p.7@gmail.com**
-  - 📫 How to reach me **https://www.linkedin.com/in/gema-adame-prudencio/ or gema.a.p.7@gmail.com**
+📫 How to reach me **https://www.linkedin.com/in/gema-adame-prudencio/
 ⚡ Fun fact:  I was born in the year that the first Harry Potter book was published and when Nintendo released its last cartridge-based home console, the Nintendo 64, in 1997.
 More Madrid-born than potato omelette and ham tapas <br>
 </div>